 Front fork in whole or part may be changed but must be the same type homologated (leading link, telescopic, upside down, etc.).
-Small supports for the front wheel stand may be added (round or flat, in steel, aluminium, with max. dimensions for length x height (starting horizontally from the center of the front axle shaft: maximum dimensions: 80 mm x 110 mm) with a minimum thickness of this part of 6 mm.
+Small supports for the front stand may be added (round or flat, in steel, aluminium, with max. dimensions for length x height (starting horizontally from the centre of the front axle shaft: maximum dimensions: 80 mm x 110 mm) with a minimum thickness of this part of (aluminium: 6 mm, steel: 3 mm).
 All edges must be rounded and face inwards.

-No aftermarket or prototype electronically-controlled suspensions maybe used.
+No aftermarket or prototype electronically controlled suspensions may be used.

-An electronically-controlled suspension may only be used if already present on the production model of the homologated motorcycle.
+An electronically controlled suspension may only be used if already present on the production model of the homologated motorcycle.

-The electronically-controlled valves must remain as homologated.
+The electronically controlled valves must remain as homologated.
 The shims, spacers and fork springs not connected with these valves can be changed.